dzenanr/dartlero_tasks/README.md

 **MySQL**

+If you want to use MySQL and not JSON data files in 8., do not use script arguments in the Run/Manage Launches of Dart Editor.

 1. no need to create a new database; test database will be used
 2. before running a Dart file with main, put a path to the project folder (dartlero_tasks) in the working directory field in Run/Manage Launches